Delayed Puberty in Boys and Girls (aka Late Bloomers)

 What is Delayed Puberty?

 Delayed puberty is a condition whereby the onset of puberty is later than what is considered normal.
-For example, when girls don’t show signs of breast development by age 13 or start their periods by age 16, they may be experiencing delayed puberty.
+For example, when girls don’t show signs of body changes like breast development by age 13 or start menstrual periods by age 16, they may be showing signs of delayed puberty.

 Similarly, delayed puberty in boys is suspected when there aren’t signs of testicular maturation, pubic hair, or a deepening of the voice by 14 years of age.